Do boxers possess a magical ability to jump rope? No, but it would seem that way.

 - Perform a small jump with both feet as the rope smacks the ground.

-- Keep the rope rotating and perform one jump each time you hear the rope hit the ground.
+- Keep the rope rotating and perform one jump each time the rope hits the ground.

-Here’s a short video that breaks down the technique into simple movements.
+Here’s a video that breaks down the technique into simple movements.

-7 Tips to Jump Rope Like a Boxer
+7 Tips in How to Jump Rope like a Boxer

 Now you’ve learned the basic movements, know that it’s going to take time to skip like a pro.